Farama-Foundation/ViZDoom/doc/DoomGame.md

 Added in 1.1.8

-Returns true if the sectors information is enabled.
+Returns true if the information about sectors is enabled.

 ---